COUNTRY GUIDES Content

 – A listing of all the bird species that are regularly present in each subregion of the country that is the subject of the guide

-– An indication of where within the wider ‘Focus on’ region or regions each bird family and species can be found in its native state
+– An indication of where within the wider ‘Focus On’ region or regions each bird family and species can be found in its native state

-– Spotlighted species that have a restricted range within the ‘Focus on’ region(s), or a restricted worldwide range
+– Spotlighted species that have a restricted range within the ‘Focus On’ region(s), or a restricted worldwide range

 The key feature of all eBooks in the Companion Guide series is the way you can quickly and simply access relevant, up to date online information about every featured bird species.
 If your reading device is connected to the internet, a single click will take you to a search results page for a species, from where you can continue to search for additional information to whatever level of detail you desire.